Last Updated on July 20, 2021 by Dr. Sanusi Umar, MD

 - Coconut oil mixed with Nigella Sativa

-- Coconut oil mixed with both Nigella Sativa and Alurites Moluccana
+- Coconut oil mixed with both Nigella Sativa and Aleurites Moluccana

 The research group tested these mixtures on three male subjects with shaved heads.
 Their scalps were marked and divided into five regions.

-The scientists looked for improved signs of growth and hair length by taking measurements every three days for four months.
+The scientists looked for improved growth and hair length signs by taking measurements every three days for four months.

 Gamma Linoleic Acid Benefits for Hair Follicles as a Skin Penetrant

-In a research study by A.Manosroi, W.Ruksiriwanich, M.Abe, W.Manosroi, J.Manosroi, scientists were interested in using niosomes to deliver a natural DHT inhibitor (Oryza sativa rice bran, OSF3) to hair follicles as a topical treatment to improve hair growth (2).
-They prepared the niosomes using a combination of different fatty acids which included gamma linoleic acid for hair growth along with linoleic acid and oleic acid.
+In a 2012 research study, scientists were interested in using niosomes to deliver a natural DHT inhibitor (Oryza sativa rice bran, OSF3) to hair follicles as a topical treatment to improve hair growth (2).
+They prepared the niosomes using different fatty acids, including gamma-linoleic acid for hair growth and linoleic acid and oleic acid.
 These scientists used the highest concentrations of all three constituents.

-Since gamma linoleic acid was used along with other fatty acids, it was not a sole contributor to the improved skin penetration.
-However, it’s contribution to the overall results is a finding worth noting for the continued research and development of topical hair loss treatments.
-Future research may clarify the benefits of topical hair care systems with carefully formulated gamma linoleic acid concentrations.
+Since gamma-linoleic acid was used along with other fatty acids, it was not the sole contributor to the improved skin penetration.
+However, its contribution to the overall results is a finding worth noting for the continued research and development of topical hair loss treatments.
+Future research may clarify the benefits of topical hair care systems with carefully formulated gamma-linoleic acid concentrations.

 Researchers Observe the Metabolites of Gamma Linoleic Acid for Hair Loss and Other Health Conditions.

 The 5a-reductase enzyme breaks testosterone down to form a byproduct known as DHT (dihydrotestosterone).
-This dynamic plays a central role in many types of disorders throughout the body, including androgenic alopecia hair loss, prostate cancer, acne and female hirsuitism.
+This dynamic plays a central role in many disorders throughout the body, including androgenic alopecia hair loss, prostate cancer, acne, and female hirsutism.

-The medical community has been interested in treating these conditions through the use of various chemical compounds to block the 5a enzyme and lower DHT levels.
-Although this has largely been achieved through the use of synthetic drugs, they have been known to incur various forms of toxic side effects in other areas of the human physiology.
-Due to the need for safer alternatives, researches have been looking into the possibility of using natural inhibitors of 5a-reductase.
+The medical community has been interested in treating these conditions using various chemical compounds to block the 5a enzyme and lower DHT levels.
+Although this has largely been achieved through synthetic drugs, they have been known to incur various forms of toxic side effects in other areas of human physiology.
+Due to the need for safer alternatives, researchers have been looking into the possibility of using natural inhibitors of 5a-reductase.

 - 15s hydroxyelcosatrienoic acid